Soft Blueberry Button Cookies

 - 1 tablespoon butter, melted

 - Preheat oven to 350°.
-In a large bowl, cream butter, sugars and lemon peel until light and fluffy.
+In a large bowl, cream butter, sugars and lemon zest until light and fluffy.
 Beat in egg.
 Beat in yogurt, juice and extract until blended.
 In another bowl, whisk flour, cinnamon, baking powder, salt and baking soda; gradually beat into creamed mixture.

 - Drop dough by rounded tablespoonfuls 2 in. apart onto ungreased baking sheets.
 Press four blueberries into each cookie to resemble a button.